-Although I’ve been a regular visitor to New England for over 20 years, and have been writing about coffee shops in the area since 2013, this is the first time that I wrote up the trip as a Travel Spot.
+Although I’ve been a regular visitor to New England since 1998, and have been writing about coffee shops in the area since 2013, this is the first time that I wrote up the trip as a Travel Spot.
 I flew from Manchester to Newark (via Heathrow) and returned to Manchester from Boston (again via Heathrow).
 As usual, I flew with British Airways, although in those days, I wasn’t travelling for work, so was in the back of the plane in World Traveller (aka economy).

 I was in the USA for almost three weeks, starting in New York City before travelling by train down to Philadelphia and Washington DC, then back up to New York City, Providence and Boston.
 All this was done in an unusually harsh New England winter: even Washington DC had a major snowfall while I was there!

 The trip itself is covered in the Travel Spots below.
 This was just my second set of Travel Spots, before I’d really settled into my current style of just writing about the journeys, so you’ll find much more verbose reports on what I got up to.
 Re-reading them, I found I quite enjoyed the style, but I remember that they took forever to write!

 Header Image: the Amtrak service to Harrisburg, standing at the platform at Newark’s Penn Station.
 This is the train I took to Philadelphia towards the start of my trip.

 You can read about the trip in the following Travel Spot posts.